0yech/42_piscine_kickstart/README.md

 Online, I go by Cheyo, I'm currently a 42 student in 42 Lausanne, and I'll try my best to guide you to successfully pass your piscine at 42.
 During my piscine i've seen a lot of people being scared and giving up, but I've seen plenty succeed with no previous knowledge with hard work.
 The Piscine is a hard step for almost everyone, so getting lost will happen.

 42 Also has strict rules on the code you must produce.
-I am mostly making this guide so people can find proper sources faster and easier.
+I am mostly making this guide so people can find proper resources faster and easier.
 If you try to learn C online, you'll be surprised and see that most of what you've learned is not going to be authorized here.
 It doesn't mean it would be useless however ⚠️

 ## What is the Piscine about ?